 The Compensation Committee shall be composed of the Chairman of the Board, Chairman of the Corporation, the Treasurer, and at least two elected or Life Trustees.
 No person serving on the Compensation Committee shall receive remuneration or other commercial benefit from the Corporation.

 The Compensation Committee shall review and administer the policies, programs, and major changes in remuneration opportunities that are available from the Institution to the members of the Directorate of the Institution in accordance with the Directorate Compensation Philosophy of the Board of Trustees.
-The Compensation Committee shall annually review the full compensation of the President and Director, including benefits, and report their findings to the Board of Trustees each year.
-The Compensation Committee shall periodically review the full compensation of other highly compensated executives of the Corporation and recommend adjustments as deemed necessary or advisable.
+The Compensation Committee shall annually review the full compensation of the President and Director, including benefits, and report their findings to the Executive Committee each year.
+The Compensation Committee shall periodically review the full compensation of other highly compensated executives of the Corporation and recommend adjustments to the Executive Committee as deemed necessary or advisable.

 In connection with these efforts, the Compensation Committee shall analyze the compensation paid to its executives and other employees in comparison to other organizations generally similar in size and nature.
 The Compensation Committee is authorized to engage independent compensation consultants to assist with its work.
 It is the intention of this provision of the Bylaws that the Compensation Committee conduct its work in a manner that creates a presumption of reasonableness regarding the compensation payable to the Corporation’s executives and employees under applicable tax and other laws.